ayanit1/oystercard/README.md

 Synopsis
 ========

-How to use
+Usage
 ==========
-1) On your terminal , run the command gem install bundle (if you don't have bundle already)
+1) On your terminal, run the command gem install bundle (if you don't have bundle already)

 2) Once the installation completes, run bundle